 What does Medicare cover?
 3 steps to find out

 In general, diagnostic tests (like x-rays or CT scans), preventive care check-ups, most surgeries, and hospital stays are covered.

 3 steps to find out if something is covered:

 - Ask the doctor or medical facility if they accept your older adult’s specific Medicare plan for whatever is getting done – office visit, test, item, procedure, etc.

-- Go to this page on the Medicare.gov website, then enter the test or service and click “Go” to search for it.
+- Go to this page on the Medicare.gov website, then scroll down to enter the test or service and click “Go” to search for it.

-- Usually, the first or second search result will tell you if that item is covered and how much the patient will have to pay.
+- Check the search results to find out that item is covered and how much the patient will have to pay.

 If the search doesn’t show the item you’re looking for, Medicare also provides an alphabetical list of various services and medical equipment.
 Click through an item to check the coverage.